nathan-m2004/textocsv/README.md

 # Text File to CSV Filter

 This is a wonky command-line program that filters a text file using a regular expression and outputs the results to a CSV file.
 It's built with Node.js and uses `commander` for command-line options and `chalk` for colorful console output.
+It was made to solve a specific problem, works for me so right now I don't have interest in making it better

 -----